Skip to main content

 promptfoo scan-model r2://my-bucket/model.safetensors

-Model Registries
+Model Registries (MLflow, JFrog)

-# Scan latest version
+# Scan from MLflow

 promptfoo scan-model models:/MyModel/Latest

-promptfoo scan-model https://company.jfrog.io/artifactory/models/model.pkl
+promptfoo scan-model "https://your-domain.jfrog.io/artifactory/models/model.pkl"

 DVC Integration